 Instagram and Twitter are among the most popular social platforms for events, so be sure to set up handles on each.

-You can share registration links (share these heavily and often!), confirmed speakers, number of attendees, quotes from registrants or past participants, photos from past events or of your setup, industry articles, blog posts or publications by your speakers, even memes or silly gifs if that’s what resonates with your audience.
+You can share any content relevant to your event—registration links, confirmed speakers, attendees, quotes from registrants or past participants, photos from past events or of your setup, industry articles, blog posts or publications by your speakers, even memes or silly gifs if that’s what resonates with your audience.

-And while Twitter or Facebook may seem like the most natural fit for promoting your conference in advance, since they’re not as image-reliant as Instagram, there are still plenty of ways to use Instagram ahead of your event, as well.
+And since Twitter and Facebook are not as image reliant as Instagram, they may seem like the most natural fit for promoting a conference in advance.
+However, there are still plenty of ways to use Instagram in your conference marketing.

 Here’s one great idea from the Melbourne Comedy Festival: